These are just a few examples of habits people often try to break.

 Though you’ve resolved to cook at home more regularly, smelling favorite food as you walk past might convince you, that one more night of takeout can’t hurt.

-The main evidence-backed time frame for habit breaking comes from 2009 research, which suggests it can take anywhere from 18 to 254 days.
+The main evidence-backed time frame for habit breaking comes from

 This study looked at 96 adults who wanted to change one specific behavior.
 One person formed a new habit in just 18 days, but the other participants needed more time.